 Scientists at the Brooklyn Botanic Garden undertook the most comprehensive study ever of the plant biodiversity in metropolitan New York.
-Studying the vegetation changes in highly populated areas is critical to understanding the future of life in our rapidly urbanizing world.
+Studying the vegetative changes in highly populated areas is critical to understanding the future of life in our rapidly urbanizing world.

 This collaborative study examined whether local plant species maintained their genetic variability and population fitness.
 Results would inform management strategies designed to reverse these trends.
 Begun in 2008, the pilot program focuses on 34 species of plants that are infrequently found in New York City.

 Scientists at The New York Botanical Garden summarized the status of the spontaneous vascular species (ferns and fern allies, gymnosperms, and flowering plants).
 From 1807 to 2018, 2,029 species in 160 families and 726 genera were recorded.
 Today 13% of the City’s flora is imperiled or extinct.